mohamedegy107/screen_go/README.md

 )
 ```

+## Advanced responsive to your widgets

-## You can make customize responsive to your widgets as you like just warp your widget in ScreenGo widget to get all device and screen info
+You can make customize responsive to your widgets as you like just warp your widget in ScreenGo widget to get all device and screen info

 ```dart
 Scaffold(